ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 1. `if (x > 0)` – The program checks the first condition.
 If it’s true, the block inside runs and the rest of the chain is skipped.

 1. `else if (x < 0)` – If the first condition was false, this second one is checked.
-If it’s true, its block runs and the chain ends.
+If it’s true, it's block runs and the chain ends.

 1. `else` – If none of the previous conditions are true, the code inside `else` runs.